thurnye/pack-app/README.md

 * [Logan Major](https://github.com/logan858)

 ## Description
-This is a webapp designed to help absent-minded vacationers get organized!
-Search by location to return results pertaining to the destinations, get must-pack information curated by destination, season, type of travel, etc, that will help take the stress out of packing for that dream vacation.
+Pack'D is a webapp designed to help absent-minded vacationers get organized!
+Search by location to return item results pertaining to the destinations.
+Curate your results by their popularity, destination, season, type of travel, activities, and more!

-Create and add items for specific locations, and up-vote/down-vote other community member's item suggestions based on merit.
+Create & add your own items, then submit them to the community for up/down-voting, while you vote on other community items based on their own merits.

 ## Screens
 <img src="https://github.com/logan858/pack-app/blob/master/main_app/static/images/RM-titlescreen.png?raw=true" width="35%"> <img src="https://github.com/logan858/pack-app/blob/master/main_app/static/images/RM-mainscreen.png?raw=true" width="35%">